NoorGuru/NoorGuru/content/technical-interview-preparation-kit/index.md

 ## Graphs

 - A graph organizes items in an interconnected network.
-- A graph consist of multiple nodes and edges between them.
+- A graph consists of multiple nodes and edges between them.

 ### Classifications
 A graph could be: